Sir and Star at The Olema

 The food holds up its end of the bargain.
 We hesitate to use the word “rustic” (because what does that really mean?), but it applies here.
 There are game birds that seem like they might have been shot just hours before, and fish from Bolinas Bay a few miles down the road.
 We got the impression that a meal at Sir and Star is a lot like what it would be like if a British hunting lodge had hired a really good chef.

 They also served mead.
 This deserves its own paragraph, because we’ve never really had mead at a restaurant.
 It tastes like a high-class hybrid of champagne and craft beer, and if that doesn’t sound good to you, you haven’t had good mead yet.
 We predict that mead is going to take the dining world by storm: you’ll soon be seeing headlines about how mead is a “hot food trend.”

 And while we don’t normally comment on service unless it’s insanely good or insanely bad, this night fell firmly in the former category.
 We showed up about 45 minutes early (there’s not a lot to do in town), and were graciously rewarded with snacks, wine, and mead, while whiling away our time in comfortable chairs.
 It was the perfect pre-meal experience, thanks to some very nice front-of-house staff.

 So if you’re in the wilderness of Marin, looking for a place to hang your hat, Sir and Star is it.
 This is one of the great dining experiences in California.

 A nice Southern dish to start the meal.
 The tomatoes were nice, but the greens and corn on the side were even better.

 Goddamn do we love squishy bread rolls.
-And the extra UMAMI burst of seaweed infused butter make them even better.
-(Did we use that word right?)
+And the extra flavor burst of seaweed-infused butter makes them even better.

 We’re spoiled for unsmoked squash from now on.